 Watch the video tutorial to see just how easy these Easter Bunny Pretzel Twists are to make.

-You can find the supplies need to make your own Easter Bunny Pretzel Twists from Amazon.
-If you use the links below, I receive a small commission at not additional cost to you, so thanks, in advance.
+You can find the supplies need to make your own Easter Bunny Pretzel Twists from Amazon (commission earned for sales).

 - 12 ounces Bright White Candy Melts, melted